ojobabs/Data-Science-Cookbook/nyl-hadoop/PySpark.md

  $ spark-submit name_of_program.py
  ```

-To run on the cluster you need to use:
+To run on the cluster mode you need to use:

 `/nyl/apps/spark2/current/bin/spark-submit --master yarn --deploy-mode cluster script_name.py`

-> Note that
+> Note that the first approach

 ### The header part to write PySpark code from Atom on the remote server must be like that